7 Nasty Divorce Deposition Questions You Must Prepare For

 Keep and show the documents and proof about your living condition and explain to the court how reasonably you will arrange the living condition for the child.

-If there are any relevant circumstances surrounding the divorce that may affect how assets are split, or custody is awarded, the opposition lawyer may try to ask questions about specific events and dates.
+If there are any relevant circumstances surrounding the divorce that may affect how assets are split, or custody is awarded.
+The opposition lawyer may present these as interrogatories or ask you during the deposition under oath about specific events and dates that may influence asset division.
 This could include anything from the divorce filing date to when assets were acquired.

 This is why opposition lawyers will try to ask nasty questions about your marital finances.
 They want to ensure that you are truthful about your finances and not hiding anything.